 There are a lot of accidentally vegan products available these days, but for some reason finding a vegan graham cracker can be challenging.
 Why?
-Because a lot of graham crackers include honey.
-Some vegans choose not to eat honey.
-For me, honey is just not on my radar screen.
-It’s as if you can look at levels of veganism and I’m completely content to be what I refer to as a Secular Vegan.
-I’m passionate about my veganism, just not rigid.
+Because a lot of graham crackers include honey and some vegans choose not to eat honey.
+Some brands, such as the original Nabisco Graham Crackers, do not include honey.

-Anyway, there are some brands of graham crackers that do not include honey, such as the original Nabisco Graham Crackers.

 You can also purchase Nabisco graham cracker crusts and they are dairy-free as well.
-Finally, I have been known to use Teddy Grahams or even vanilla Oreo Cookies in place of graham crackers too.
+I have substituted gluten-free graham crackers, Teddy Grahams, or even vanilla Oreo Cookies in place of graham crackers.

 Use these tips and tricks for making this healthy key lime pie recipe perfect every time:

-- I use vegan yogurt for this recipe, but you could transform this into a coconut key lime pie by using a can of coconut cream (like the kind sold at Trader Joe’s or Sprouts with lots of thick cream) instead.
-Be prepared for a more coconut flavor, but the lime and the coconut work well together.
-A key lime pie coconut milk infused is fabulous
+- You can transform this into a coconut key lime pie by using a can of coconut cream (like the kind sold at Trader Joe’s or Sprouts with lots of thick cream) instead of the cream cheese.

-- Make this a sugar-free key lime pie by substituting Swerve for the sugar in the recipe below
+- Make this a sugar-free key lime pie by substituting Swerve for the sugar.

-- To make a raw key lime pie, simply replace the crust with a nut-based crust like the one on my Raw Vegan Cheesecake
+- To make a raw key lime pie, simply replace the crust with a nut-based crust like the on Raw Vegan Cheesecake

 - Agar agar is sold in most health food stores and online and is derived from red algae and is a perfect thickener!